 Use our large collection of journals and magazines to get up to date news and articles, or find out what people were talking about 100 years ago.
-For information about specific journal issues or any other material held in the library please contact us.
+To find out what titles we hold and for details of other serials such as statistics, directories and annual reports check our Journals and serials list [506 KB].
+For information about specific journal issues or to search for articles please contact us.

 Frank Pick collection

 This collection contains the personal papers of Frank Pick (1878-1941), Managing Director of the Underground Electric Railway Companies of London Ltd (UERL) from 1928-33 and Vice Chairman of the London Passenger Transport Board (LPTB) from 1933-40.
 The collection forms part of the Library collection at London Transport Museum (LTM) and is stored at the Museum Depot at Acton.

 The Library at Albany House contains a separate collection of published material by, and about Frank Pick.
 Researchers often find it useful to consult this material before requesting access to the collection at Acton.

 Please note, under UK copyright law, unpublished typescript or manuscript items in the Frank Pick collection are in copyright until 2039 and cannot be copied.
 Published items can be copied with the permission of the librarian and within the exceptions to copyright.

 Below is a list of the Frank Pick collection items at Acton Depot.
 Items transferred to the TfL Corporate Archives in the 1990s are indicated in the list and may be accessed at the TfL Corporate Archives by appointment.

 Frank Pick material at the Transport for London Corporate Archives